ZoneMinder/zmeventnotification/README.md

 - The wrapper script then checks for this value and exits with either 0 (send alarm) or 1 (don't send alarm)
 - the notification server then sends out a "<Monitor Name>: person detected" notification to the clients listening

+Those who want to know more:
+- Read the detailed notes [here](https://github.com/pliablepixels/zmeventserver/tree/master/hook_example)
+- Read [this](https://medium.com/zmninja/inside-the-hood-machine-learning-enhanced-real-time-alarms-with-zoneminder-e26c34fe354c) for an explanation of how this works

 ## Troubleshooting common situations

 ### Picture notifications don't show images